lucker6666/subwire/README.md

 ## What is subwire?
 Subwire.net supports you to organize a group of people, share things fast and easy, write documents together, discuss hot topics and plan meetings.
 If you've got an association or a company, subwire.net provides you a perfect communication and collaboration platform.
+And if you got some friends (we hope so) you may use subwire to connect with them.

-For more information check [subwire.net](http://subwire.net)!
+For more informations check [subwire.net](http://subwire.net)!